99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 Lambda Resource base policies: To give other accounts and AWS services to use and invoke Lambda resources

 EnvironmentVariables: Key/value pairs in String form, adjust the function behavior without updating code.
-Like a config file.
+Like a config file. features to customize how environment variables are encrypted:
+- Key configuration: On a per-function basis, configure Lambda to use an encryption key that you create (CMKs), if you dont config lambda creates automatically Lambda uses an AWS managed CMK
+- Encryption helpers: The Lambda console lets you encrypt environment variable values client side, before sending them (preventing secrets from being displayed unencrypted in the Lambda console, or Lambda API)

 Logging and monitoring:
 CloudWatch logs: lambda logs are stored there if function has the policy